Plausible Paths to Passive Income – Best Apps to Save (and Grow) Your Money in 2024

 The Roots REIT has a unique model in which residents of Roots' properties get invested in the fund for being good renters.
 By simply paying rent on time, taking care of their property, and being a good neighbor, a Roots resident can gain tangible equity in real estate, something that's incredibly rare to find in a country where the average renter has less than $1,000 in savings.

-This model has led to less vacancy, lower turnover costs, and higher returns for its investors, all while giving people from all walks of life the opportunity to own while renting.
+This model has led to low vacancy, low turnover costs, and high returns for its investors, all while giving people from all walks of life the opportunity to own while renting.

 Roots distributes profits quarterly and allows its investors to reinvest, cash out their distributions, or liquidate their holdings, making a great way to save and grow your money, with the ability to liquidate if something comes up.